 - And more

-In some cases, the court may even find that punitive damages are suitable, multiplying the potential damage recovery.
+In some personal injury cases, the court may even find that punitive damages are suitable, multiplying the potential damage recovery.

 When calculating your overall recovery, you may also want to incorporate the cost of legal representation.
-It’s worth noting that most slip and fall accident lawyer work on a contingency basis — simply put, they don’t get paid until (and unless) you secure compensation.
+It’s worth noting that most slip and fall lawyers work on a contingency basis.
+Simply put, they don’t get paid until, and unless, you secure accident compensation.

 3 Advantages Of Hiring A Slip And Fall Lawyer